 In 2019, Marrs published the book Making Christian Counseling More Christ Centered, which focuses on the relevance of Luther’s soul-care theology in Christian counseling (WestBow Press).
 It was translated into Spanish (Haciendo Mas Cristocentrica La Consejeria Cristiana) in 2022 by the LCMS Mission to Latin America and the Caribbean, and distributed by the organization to hundreds of Lutheran pastors and church workers in Latin America.
 He continues and expands the book’s ideas as a conference speaker and in a blog series on Concordia Theology.
 He and Seminary Emeritus Professor Dr. Robert Kolb also are co-authoring an article about Lutheran contributions to the theology of Christian psychology.

-Marrs has contributed the new introduction to the reprint of Walter J. Koehler’s book (1982, 2011) Counseling and Confession: The Role of Confession and Absolution in Pastoral Counseling (Concordia Publishing House).
-He also has authored several Bible studies, articles and training programs for the LCMS website.
-He co-authored The Lesson Organizer Routine, a special education learning strategy trainer, for the University of Kansas’ Edge Enterprises, which has sold more than 20,000 copies.
+Marrs contributed the new introduction to the reprint of Walter J. Koehler’s book Counseling and Confession: The Role of Confession and Absolution in Pastoral Counseling (Concordia Publishing House, 1982, 2011).
+He has authored numerous Bible studies, articles and training programs for the LCMS.
+He also co-authored The Lesson Organizer Routine, a special education learning strategy trainer for the University of Kansas’ Edge Enterprises, which has sold more than 20,000 copies.